 Want a tasty entrée for your upcoming party?
 This sandwich loaf is a brilliant idea.
 It has a mesmerizing appearance resembling a sweet cake.
-This treat was a heat back in the mid 20th century in the US.
+In America, this treat was a hit around the mid-20th century.

 Chefs will cut the bread horizontally and add fillings like ham, egg, tuna, and chicken salad.
 The outcome is a beautifully layered sandwich loaf waiting to spice up your party.